Chatham is part of the regeneration project with the aim to transform the town into Medway's 'city centre'.

 The project includes a complete remodel and makeover of the station and surrounding roads, resurfacing pavements and walkways, new taxi and drop-off bays and new public art.

-The works will enhance connectivity between the town’s key transport and commercial centres and improve passenger experience through investments in in public spaces around the station.
+The works will enhance connectivity between the town’s key transport and commercial centres and improve passenger experience through investments in public spaces around the station.

 “We’re proud to be working with Medway Council and Southeastern on this fantastic project which will improve the station area, boost links with local public transport and help support economic growth in Chatham and the Medway towns.”